Dry Brushing 101: Everything You Need to Know for Glowing Skin

-Chances are that you've heard a little about this beauty ritual that's taking Hollywood by storm.
-Is it the key to unlocking beaming, beautiful skin?
+Chances are that you've heard a little about this centuries-old beauty ritual, which has been taking Hollywood by storm for years.
+Is dry brushing the key to unlocking beaming, beautiful skin?
 Can it actually improve your overall health?
-Instead of blindly grabbing the first brush we could find and scrubbing away, we enlisted the help of Gary Dickman, former lead esthetician at Ole Henriksen Face/Body Spa in Los Angeles, and Jeanine Downie, M.D., to fill us in on the benefits of dry brushing.
-Namely, whether or not it can actually get us Miranda Kerr's "I woke up like this" glow.
+Instead of blindly grabbing the first brush we could find and scrubbing away, we enlisted the help of Gary Dickman, former lead esthetician at Ole Henriksen Face/Body Spa in Los Angeles, and dermatologist Jeanine Downie, MD, to fill us in on the benefits of dry brushing.
+Namely, whether or not it can actually get us Miranda Kerr's effortless, natural glow.

-Basically, it's pretty much what it sounds like.
+Basically, dry brushing is… pretty much just what it sounds like.
 You take a body brush (look for one with firm, natural bristles) and use it to gently massage your body in an upward motion.
-Dickman says it improves the appearance of your skin and also makes your moisturizer more effective because it sloughs off dead skin.
+Dickman says this process brightens the skin and also makes your moisturizer more effective, as it sloughs off dead skin.

-Simply rubbing a brush all over your body and calling it a day isn't going to get you the skin benefits of dry brushing (plus, that can hurt!).
-To dry brush properly, first make sure your skin it completely dry.
-Starting at your ankle, move your brush over your skin in long, circular motions that go upwards toward your heart, Dickman says.
+Randomly scrubbing a brush all over your body and calling it a day isn't going to get you the skin benefits of dry brushing, though (not to mention, that sounds super painful).
+To dry brush properly, first make sure your skin is completely dry.
+Starting at your ankle, move your brush over your skin in long, circular motions that go upward toward your heart, Dickman says.
 Keep in mind that you're not at a Korean spa—a slight, firm pressure is all you need.

-You can dry brush at any time of day, but Dr. Downie recommends doing it right before you shower.
-After you rinse off, slather on a moisturizer like Aveeno Daily Moisturizing Lotion ($11) or Lubriderm Daily Moisture Lotion ($9).
+You can dry brush at any time of day, but Downie recommends doing it right before you shower.
+After you rinse off, slather on a moisturizer like Aveeno Daily Moisturizing Lotion ($7) or Lubriderm Daily Moisture Lotion ($11).

-Aside from leaving you with glowing skin (as if that weren't enough), Dickman says that dry brushing helps boost circulation and lympathic drainage.
-Not to mention, some people swear their cellulite is less noticeable after dry brushing!
-And Dr. Downie notes that it can even help with the appearance of sun damage.
+Aside from leaving you with glowing skin (as if that weren't enough), Dickman says that dry brushing can help boost circulation and lymphatic drainage.
+Some people swear their cellulite is less noticeable after dry brushing as well.
+Downie notes that it can even help with the appearance of sun damage.